HenrikSamuelsson/2022-Reading-List/rewievs/modern-software-engineering-by-david-farley/modern-software-engineering-by-david-farley.md

 # Review - Modern Software Engineering

-Henrik Samuelsson, 2022 January 01
+Henrik Samuelsson, 2022

 ## Abstract

 A well worth read for anyone in the software industry that have managed to grasp the basics of software development and now want to take it to the next level.
-But should also serve as a gentle reminder to highly experienced people on what really works to avoid being stressed out by massive technical debt, missed dead-lines, and long bug lists.
+The book should also serve as a gentle reminder for senior software professionals on what really works, to avoid being stressed out by technical debt, missed dead-lines, and long bug lists.

 ## Book Information